mineiros-io/terraform-aws-s3-bucket/CONTRIBUTING.md

 That means that you should add or update a test case, run all tests and verify that the new test fails with a clear error message and then start implementing the code changes to get that test to pass.

-The test folder in every repo will have documentation on how to run the tests locally.
+The test folder in every repository will have documentation on how to run the tests locally.

 ## Update the code